NICMx/Jool/doc/usr/mod-install.md

 user@node:~# /sbin/depmod
 {% endhighlight %}

 Done; Jool can now be started.
-The logical follow-up is the [Basic Stateless Tutorial](mod-run-vanilla.html).
+The logical follow-up is the [Basic SIIT Tutorial](mod-run-vanilla.html).